jupyter/jupytercon2023/cfp.md

   different people.
 Feel free to include any additional details regarding prerequisites for your talk, as well as what audience may benefit from it.

-- A summary: Submit a short paragraph describing the topic and key takeaways for attendees.
+- A summary: Submit a summary describing the topic and key takeaways for attendees.
 The description will be included in the conference program announcements, should it be selected.

-+ (merge this with brief summary) A detailed outline: This is a self-contained statement that summarises the objective of the talk or poster, its outline, central thesis, and key takeaways.
-After reading the description, the audience should have an idea of the overall presentation and know what to expect.
-The description should also make clear what background knowledge is expected from the attendees.
+  After reading this summary, the audience should have an idea of the overall presentation and know what to expect.
-  Include links to relevant source code, articles, videos, or other information that add context to your proposal.

 - Your affiliation: for the purposes of this talk or poster.

-# Talk and poster proposal submission FAQs
+## Talk and poster proposal submission FAQs

 - What can I do to increase the likelihood of my talk/poster being accepted?